 The Gödöllő Royal Palace is the biggest castle in the country.
 Queen Elisabeth lived here.
 Antal Grassalkovics made the plans for the building in the 18th century.
 Interestingly, the two of them never met because the queen moved in a decade later.
 The castle became her summer residency where she could escape from the public to spend some time in peace.
 Here she had the opportunity to do what she wanted.
 Certainly, her most beloved activities were horseriding, reading and writing.
 In the castle’s golden age it had 136 rooms, but the queen had a lot of visitors.
 First of all, besides the sitting rooms, there was a chapel, a theatre, a bath, a riding-hall and a marble stable on the property.
 Above all, visitors could even find a park for wild animals!

 After the one in New York City, the Synagogue in the Dohány Street in Budapest is the biggest around the globe, and it is definitely considered the biggest in Europe.
 It is a 19th-century masterpiece.
 As a result, it became a popular tourist attraction in the city.
-6000 people can fit inside.
-An interesting fact about it is that one can pray inside only if ten adult men are present because that counts as a congregation.
-The Jewish services are held in Hebrew here, similarly to the other synagogues of the world.
+An interesting fact about synagogues, in general, is that one can pray inside only if ten adult men are present because that counts as a congregation.
+According to the synagogue’s website, there are 1492 seats for the men and 1472 seats for the women inside.

 The 78 kilometer wide Balaton’s average depth is only 3 meters!
 Therefore, the shallow water warms up quickly during the summer and gets frozen easily during the winter.
 The word Balaton’s origin is the Slavic blato which means bog or mud.
 Its Latin name is Lacus Pelso which means shallow lake.
 German Plattensee comes from this name.